VenkataChadalawada/Hadoop/Streaming with Kafka.md

 ## lets publish some data into it
+//sample producer app that talks to kafka & produces data into kafka
+- [maria_dev@sandbox-hdp bin]$ ./kafka-console-producer.sh --broker-list sandbox.hortonworks.com:6667 --topic venkata

+where:
-//sample producer app that talks to kafka & produces data into kafka [maria_dev@sandbox-hdp bin]$ ./kafka-console-producer.sh --broker-list sandbox.hortonworks.com:6667 --topic venkata --broker-list - specifies the kafka server itself so what it does is it listens anything on venkata
+--broker-list - specifies the kafka server itself so what it does is it listens anything on venkata

+### Lets consume via consumers
+- open up another terminal , cd /usr/hdp/current/kafka-broker/bin
+- ./kafka-console-consumer.sh --bootstrap-server sandbox.hortonworks.com:6667 --zookeeper localhost:2181 --topic venkata --from-beginning

+--from-beginning gives all the data from beginning